-Poisoning with toxic chemicals continue to be a major health in Gujarat and poison information play a crucial role in reducing the prevalence of poisoning through epidemiological studies.
-The data presented in this paper suggest that pesticides used was major source of poisoning in last 3 years.
-Implementation of usage guidelines, educating farmers and vulnerable population and finding novel alternatives for highly toxic pesticides may be helpful to bring down the poisoning cases to least possible level.
+Poisoning with toxic chemicals continue to be a major health concern in Gujarat and poison information center play a crucial role in reducing the prevalence of poisoning incidences through epidemiological studies.
+The data presented in this paper suggest that pesticides used in agriculture was a major source of poisoning in last 3 years.
+Implementation of usage guidelines, educating farmers and vulnerable population and finding novel alternatives for highly toxic pesticides may be helpful to bring down the poisoning cases to the least possible level.
 Highly toxic chemicals used in agriculture should be either banned or given to farmers with strict usage guidelines and documentation.
-Most of the poisoning cases reported here were nature indicating the need for measures to the tendency in the community.
+Most of the poisoning cases reported here were suicidal in nature, indicating the need for effective measures to prevent the suicidal tendency in the community.
 The epidemiological trend of poisoning cases presented in this paper may be helpful in reducing the incidence of poisoning cases in future.

-Acknowledgement: Authors acknowledge Indian Council of Medical Research, New-Delhi for the intramural support for the research activities of poison Information centre, National Institute of Occupational Health, Ahmedabad.
+Acknowledgement: Authors acknowledge the Indian Council of Medical Research, New-Delhi for the intramural support for the research activities of the poison Information center, National Institute of Occupational Health, Ahmedabad.
 Authors are thankful to Dr. Kamalesh Sarkar, Director NIOH for his encouragements and support.

 References